d8ahazard/AudioLab/README.md

 1. **Python 3.10** – *Because match statements exist, and fairseq is allergic to 3.11.*
 2. **CUDA 12.4** – *Other versions?
 Maybe fine.
 Maybe not.
 Do you like surprises?*
 3. **Virtual Environment** – *Strongly recommended to avoid dependency chaos.*
-4. **Windows Users** – *You’re in for an adventure!
+4. **Windows Users** – *You're in for an adventure!
 Zonos/Triton can be a pain.
 Make sure to install MSVC and add these paths to your environment variables:*
    ```plaintext
    C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Tools\MSVC\14.42.34433\bin\Hostx64\x64
    C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Tools\MSVC\14.42.34433\bin\Hostx86\x86
    ```

 > **Note:** This project assumes basic Python knowledge.
-If you’ve never set up a virtual environment before... now’s the time to learn! 🚀
+If you've never set up a virtual environment before... now's the time to learn! 🚀

 ---